Dania2021/world-of-recipes/README.md

         * Images are uploaded by the users and stored in Cloudinary database.
         * There are placeholder images for both recipes and profiles, if user doesnot wants to upload an image.

+   * ### Deployment

+        #### Deploying on Heroku

+        Worldofrecipes is deployed to Heroku, using an ElephantSQL Postgres database.
+To duplicate deployment to Heroku, follow these steps:
+        * You will need a Cloudinary account to host user images and static files.
+        * Login to Cloudinary.
+        * Select the 'dashboard' option.
+        * Copy the value of the 'API Environment variable' from the part starting cloudinary:// to the end.
+You may need to select the eye icon to view the full environment variable.
+Paste this value somewhere for safe keeping as you will need it shortly (but destroy after deployment).
+        * Log in to Heroku.
+        * Select 'Create new app' from the 'New' menu at the top right.
+        * Enter a name for the app and select the appropriate region.
+        * Select 'Create app'.
+        * Select 'Settings' from the menu at the top.
+        * Login to ElephantSQL.
+        * Click 'Create new instance' on the dashboard.
+        * Name the 'plan' and select the 'Tiny Turtle (free)' plan.
+        * Select 'select region'.
+        * Choose the nearest data centre to your location.
+        * Click 'Review'.
+        * Go to the ElephantSQL dashboard and click on the 'database instance name' for this project.
+        * Copy the ElephantSQL database URL to your clipboard (this starts with postgres://).
+        * Return to the Heroku dashboard.
+        * Select the 'settings' tab.
+        * Locate the 'reveal config vars' link and select.
+        * Enter the following config var names and values:
+             * CLOUDINARY_URL: your cloudinary URL as obtained above
+             * DATABASE_URL: your ElephantSQL postgres database URL as obtained above
+             * PORT: 8000
+             * SECRET_KEY: your secret key
+        * Select the 'Deploy' tab at the top.
+        * Select 'GitHub' and confirm you wish to deploy using GitHub.
+You may be asked to enter your GitHub password.
+        * Find the 'Connect to GitHub' section and use the search box to locate your repo.
+        * Select 'Connect' when found.
+        * Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed site to be automatically redeployed every time you push changes to GitHub.
+        * Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
+        * Your site will shortly be deployed and you will be given a link to the deployed site when the process is complete.

+     #### How to Fork
+      By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+      1. Log into GitHub or create an account.
+      2. Locate the GitHub Repository.
+      3. At the top of the repository, on the right side of the page, select "Fork"
+      4. You should now have a copy of the original repository in your GitHub account.

+     #### How to Clone
+      How to run this project locally:

+      1. Log into GitHub or create an account.
+      2. Locate the GitHub Repository.
+      3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+      4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+      5. Type the following command in the terminal (after the git clone you will need to paste the link you copied in step 3 above):

+         git clone { & THE LINK FROM STEP 3 }
+      6. Set up a virtual environment (this step is not required if you are using the Code Institute Template in GitPod as this will already be set up for you).

+      7. Install the packages from the requirements.txt file by running the following command in the Terminal:

+         pip3 install -r requirements.txt

 ## Testing

    The testing documentation can be found [here](TESTING.md)